jennayuann/6104-team-project/design/concepts/LLMDisambiguation/LLMDisambiguation.md

 * **notes**:
     * This concept is designed to work with any concept that manages nodes (such as MultiSourceNetwork).
 The `Node` type parameter is completely generic and polymorphic.
     * The concept does not perform the actual merging of nodes in other concepts; it only records that a merge should occur.
 Synchronizations with other concepts (like MultiSourceNetwork) should handle the actual node merging based on `Merges` entries.
-    * The `node1Info` and `node2Info` parameters allow callers to provide structured information about nodes (e.g., names, locations, affiliations, etc.) for LLM analysis.
-If not provided, the concept may need to query other concepts via synchronizations to gather this information.
+    * The `node1Info` and `node2Info` parameters allow callers to provide structured information about nodes (e.g., names, locations, affiliations, profile URLs, etc.) for analysis.
+These are required for both pre-filtering and LLM analysis.
+    * **Pre-filtering**: Before creating a comparison, the concept performs fast string similarity checks on names, companies, and locations.
+Only nodes with sufficient string similarity proceed to comparison creation.
+This avoids creating comparisons for obviously different nodes.
+    * **LinkedIn URL matching**: If both nodes have LinkedIn profile URLs that match (after normalization to handle URL variations), the comparison is automatically marked as high confidence (similarity 1.0) without requiring LLM analysis.
+    * **On-demand LLM analysis**: The `compareNodes` action creates comparisons immediately without LLM analysis for performance.
+LLM analysis is performed on-demand via the `analyzeComparison` action when the user requests it.
+This allows the system to quickly identify candidate pairs while deferring expensive LLM calls until needed.
     * The LLM comparison uses semantic understanding to handle variations in names, abbreviations, and formatting that might indicate the same person.
     * User confirmation is essential for accuracy, as LLM assessments may have false positives or false negatives.
     * The concept maintains snapshots of node information at comparison time to ensure consistency even if node data changes later.
+    * High-confidence matches (similarity >= 0.85, confidence "high") are automatically confirmed and merged by synchronizations, while medium/low confidence matches require user review.